The rate of purification of quantum trajectories: Quantum trajectories and purification

-Hence, for a given subspace $\range(\pi)$ of dimension greater than two, if the proportionality relation \eqref{eq:prop_relation_dark} holds for all sequences of length up to $d^2$, then it necessarily holds for sequences of any length $p>d^2$, and the subspace is dark.
-Conversely, if the subspace is not dark, there will exist a sequence of length $p<d^2$ that violates the proportionality relation \eqref{eq:prop_relation_dark}.
-The integer $\bar p$ denotes the maximal length of such sequences and is at most $d^2$.
+Hence, for a given subspace $\range(\pi)$ of dimension greater than one, if the proportionality relation \eqref{eq:prop_relation_dark} holds for all sequences of length up to $\bar p$, then it necessarily holds for sequences of length $p>\bar p$, and the subspace is indeed dark.
+Conversely, if the subspace is not dark, there exists a sequence of length $p \le \pbar$ that violates the proportionality relation \eqref{eq:prop_relation_dark}. {We note, however, that $\pbar$ is a bound and that in some cases non-darkness may be detected at a length strictly smaller than $\pbar$ for all subspaces; see Section~\ref{sec:simulations} for an explicit example.}